-A study by Mohamed et al. (2020) found that the main challenges creating a bar in online education are scarcer sources; lack of ICT infrastructure; lack of expert instructor and guidance; insufficient devices for the students to attend class; the teacher and students are not used to such teaching and learning approach, etc. Educationist considers it is the right time to step towards an online platform, policy, facilities, training & online
+A study by Mohamed et al. (2020) found that the main challenges creating a bar in online education are scarcer sources; lack of ICT infrastructure; lack of expert instructor and guidance; insufficient devices for the students to attend class; the teacher and students are not used to such teaching and learning approach, etc. Educationist considers it is the right time to step towards an online platform, policy, facilities, training & online orientation, motivation, network & utilities, flexibility, assessment and evaluation, psychological and financial support, etc. can ensure students engagement and collaboration (Majed, 2020; Christie, 2020).

-8 g) Models for Effective E-learning at This Pandemic
+g) Models for Effective E-learning at This Pandemic

-To mitigate the negative consequences of emergency in education, World Bank (2020) proposed a Cyclic Model including three steps, namely, prepare, cope & recover.
+To mitigate the negative consequences of emergency in education, World Bank (2020) proposed a Cvclic Model including three steps, namely, prepare, cope & recover.
 Moreover, World Bank (2020) suggest several measurements as distance learning solutions such as preparedness, distance learning, educational resources, and infrastructure, etc. remote learning includes using technological solutions, inclusion distance learning tools (such as virtual, downloadable lesson, network, mobile phone, personal computer, radio and television program) using social media to engage students (i.e. Facebook, Whats App, Zoom, etc.), availability of devices, agreement with telecoms to reduce costs, data security & privacy, support for using a digital tool, self-regulation, communication, etc. (UNESCO, 2020; World Bank, 2020; Alon, 2020; Chen, 2016).
 Several online effective education models can be applied in the Bangladeshi perspective to mitigate the prolonged effects.

 Instructional Design Model for Online Learning (IDOL), proposed by Roblyer (2015), can be helpful to ensure participation, facilitates continual learning and engagement.
-This is derived from the ADDIE model includes three steps, namely analysis, strategy, and evaluation (Chen, 2016;Roblyer, 2015).
+This is derived from the ADDIE model includes three steps, namely analysis, strategy, and evaluation (Chen, 2016; Roblyer, 2015).
 The teaching pedagogy model includes intelligent (using most appropriate technology), distributed (engaging all stakeholders), engaging (methods and approach for active participation), agile (flexibility and customization), and situated (relevant and pragmatic learning) (IDEAS) is found most effective in virtual teaching (UOC, 2020; Nataliia & Anastasiia, 2020).

-9 h) Theoretical Framework
+h) Theoretical Framework